 Then, just as scaffolding is eventually removed from a building, we gradually fade out this extra support until your student reaches the point where he no longer needs it.

-When you teach with a multisensory approach, you aren’t “stuck” with just one way to teach something.
+When you teach with a multisensory approach, you aren’t “stuck” with just one way of teaching something.
 In a multisensory approach, every concept is taught through all three major pathways to the brain (sight, sound, and touch).

 You can learn more about our multisensory approach here.